 American Opportunity Tax Credit

-Although the American Opportunity Tax Credit is the most generous, there's a limit to how long you can claim it.
+Although the American Opportunity Tax Credit is one of the best tax breaks for 2020, there's a limit to how long you can claim it.
 Taxpayers can claim the credit for four tax years per eligible student.
 Once the student completes four years of post-secondary education, the taxpayer no longer is eligible for the credit.
 Only taxpayers with a modified adjusted gross income less than $90,000 – or $180,000 for married couples -– can claim the credit.

 Lifetime Learning Credit